-- 72. The segregated capital asset renewal allocation for bereavement services totals £157,000 for 2023/24, including £22,000 of slippage from 2022/23.
+- 73. The segregated capital asset renewal allocation for bereavement services totals £157,000 for 2023/24, including £22,000 of slippage from 2022/23.
 Expenditure in year is forecast to be £144,000 with slippage of £13,000 into 2024/25.
-Included within the expenditure is a dumper truck (£19,000) and electric ride on mower (£25,000) as well as £65,000 for tarmac and paving block works at Thornhill cemetery.
-There is also work scheduled for the two chapels at Thornhill Crematorium including works to the cremators and catafalque upgrades. - 73.
+Included within the expenditure is a dumper truck (£19,000) and electric ride on mower (£32,000) as well as £65,000 for tarmac and paving block works at Thornhill cemetery.
+Finally, there has also been work undertaken on the Radyr Churchyard extension which will be funded directly from the Reserve as it does not form part of the Asset Renewal budget. - 74.
 A budget of £99,000 has also been created to replace the current Burial and Cremation Administration System (BACAS), a specialist IT package managing bookings and records in relation to cremations, burial and grave ownerships.
-The current system is built on outdated server software which will become unsupported by October 2023 and therefore a new system is urgently required to ensure that legal and operational requirements can be met by the Service Area.
+The previous system was built on outdated server software which became unsupported in October 2023 and therefore a new system was urgently required to ensure that legal and operational requirements could be met by the Service Area.
 The budget includes a £15,000 contribution from the overall ICT Refresh budget and expenditure will be funded on an invest to save basis and repaid over 7 years.